plausible/docs/docs/guided-tour.md

 <img alt="Countries" src={useBaseUrl('img/countries.png')} />

 See the list of countries, regions and cities your traffic is coming from.
 You can click on the "**details**" button to see the full list ranked by the number of visitors.
+[Read more here](countries.md).

 :::note
 Want a quicker way to navigate the dashboard?
 You can use the keyboard shortcuts to do so.
 Here's [the full list of shortcuts we support](keyboard-shortcuts.md).